You

 Arena is a Tony Award nominated composer and songwriter.

-He holds degrees from Rutgers University and serves as
+He holds degrees from Rutgers University and serves as an

-Critics Circle Award for Best Musical and a Tony Award
+nominated for an Outer Critics Circle Award for Best Musical

-for Best Original Score.
-He is co-founder and CEO of SongU.com,
+and a Tony Award for Best Original Score.
+He is cofounder

-an online educational resourse for songwriters and composers.
+a leading educational resourse for songwriters and composers.